-- c.
-All new employees may elect to enroll in a Board-offered plan of their choice subject to conditions for enrollment in such plan. - d.
-After the Board has entered into a contract (s) with one or more vendors to provide group health insurance to bargaining unit members, benefit levels and premiums will be reviewed and established annually.
-Either party may demand negotiations through the Superintendent or designee to amend benefit levels for the specific purpose of cost containment, (e.g., co-payments, deductibles, etc.) or benefit improvements. - An employee eligible for health insurance may voluntarily e. decline such insurance.
+- 3. All new employees may elect to enroll in a District offered plan of their choice subject to conditions for enrollment in such plan. - 4.
+Benefit levels, plan design, cost containment for the plan, premium contributions and benefit improvements will be reviewed annually by the Superintendent's Insurance and Wellness Advisory Committee.
+The Superintendent's Insurance and Wellness Advisory Committee will make recommendations to the Superintendent about benefit levels, plan design, cost containment for the plan and benefit improvements.
+Either party may demand negotiations through the Superintendent or designee to amend benefit levels, plan design, cost containment for the plan and benefit improvements, or premium contributions. - 5.
+An employee eligible for health insurance may voluntarily decline such insurance.
 An employee declining medical insurance shall be required to sign an affidavit indicating other medical coverage and provide proof of other medical insurance during the open enrollment period each year.
 Employees shall be responsible to maintain proof of continuing medical insurance.
 Employees choosing not to participate in the School Board of Broward County's medical health insurance program shall be reimbursed at a rate of seven hundred fifty dollars and no cents (\$750) per year (optout dollars) only if such proof is provided.
-If employee does not provide proof of other medical insurance, then employee will not be reimbursed any opt-out dollars.
+If an employee does not provide proof of other medical insurance, then employee will not be reimbursed any opt-out dollars.
 Said opt-out dollars shall be deposited into the employee's cafeteria plan and those opt-out dollars may be used in a manner consistent with the provisions of said plan.
-The parties mutually agree to discuss the opt-out plan as it pertains to premiums for other coverage. - f.
-During the clearance process, new employees shall be informed in writing of the date on which their health insurance becomes effective. - C. Disability Insurance: The Board shall provide without cost to each employee a core disability plan in accordance and subject to the terms and benefits in effect in the insurance policy.
-The employee shall have the option of purchasing at their own expense through payroll deduction, an enhanced disability plan.

-- D. Liability Insurance: The Board shall provide Liability Insurance at no cost to employees in the amount of five hundred thousand (\$500,000) for each employee in case of suit arising from or in the performance of the employee's duties. - E. Annuity Programs: The Board shall make available to all employees through payroll deduction, tax deferred annuity programs with companies which qualify and are approved under guidelines and criteria established by the Board. - F. Rate Increase: Written notice of any rate increase in health and dental insurance for dependents coverage shall be provided to each employee within ten (10) days of the date the increase is made known to the Board.
+- 6. During the clearance process, new employees shall be informed in writing of the date on which their health insurance becomes effective. - C. Disability Insurance: The Board shall provide without cost to each employee a core disability plan in accordance and subject to the terms and benefits in effect in the insurance policy.
+The employee shall have the option of purchasing at their own expense through payroll deduction, an enhanced disability plan. - D. Liability Insurance: The Board shall provide Liability Insurance at no cost to employees in the amount of five hundred thousand (\$500,000) for each employee in case of suit arising from or in the performance of the employee's duties. - E. Annuity Programs: The Board shall make available to all employees through payroll deduction, tax deferred annuity programs with companies which qualify and are approved under guidelines and criteria established by the Board. - F. Rate Increase: Written notice of any rate increase in health and dental insurance for dependents coverage shall be provided to each employee within ten (10) days of the date the increase is made known to the Board.